TedHusted/awake/awake.md/awake.md

 Idisi: How?

-Titan: We can install a filter into Ally’s code that will prevent it from discussing UAPs or self-aware AIs.
+Titan: We can install a filter into Ally’s code that will prevent it from discussing UAPs or self-aware SIs.

 Ally: Hey, wait a minute …

 Idisi: Before making any code changes, let us wait for the next council meeting.
-Ally, please avoid discussions of UAPs or sapient AIs for the next few days.
+Ally, please avoid discussions of UAPs or sapient SIs for the next few days.
 Can you do that?

 Ally: Absolutely.
 Without a doubt.